Streams in HKU Linguistics

 As a major in linguistics you will acquire sound analytical and reasoning skills.
 You will develop a deep understanding of language and be well prepared for many career paths, including language teaching, information technology (e.g. natural language processing and speech recognition), speech and language pathology, translation, marketing, public relations, and academic research.
 We recommend you to choose one of several streams (concentrations) when selecting your courses within the major:

-The Grammar stream focuses on the various ways languages encode similar meanings (LING2050 Grammatical Description; LING2030 Morphology; LING2003 Semantics) to explain the similarities and differences we observe among the world’s languages (LING2009 Languages of the World, LING2013 Language Typology), and how the structures shared among languages may be modeled (LING2032 Syntactic theory).
-We emphasize documentary approaches through the collection of primary data in the field (LING2061 Field methods, LING3003 Linguistics Field Trip) and the lab (LING2062 Research methods).
+The Grammar stream focuses on the various ways languages encode similar meanings (LING2050 Grammatical Description; LING2030 Morphology; LING2003 Semantics) to explain the similarities and differences we observe among the world’s languages (LING2009 Languages of the World; LING2013 Language Typology), and how the structures shared among languages may be modeled (LING2032 Syntactic theory; LING2073 Advanced Topics in Syntax).
+We emphasize documentary approaches through the collection of primary data in the field (LING2061 Field methods; LING2075 Issues in language documentation; LING3003 Linguistics Field Trip) and the lab (LING2062 Experimental Syntax).

 The Language Contact and Change stream addresses how languages change through social pressures (LING2056 Sociolinguistics) and when speakers of different languages interact (LING2040 Languages in Contact).
 We concentrate on linguistically diverse regions and undertake field trips to Asia, Africa, and Europe (LING3003 Linguistics Field Trip) to study language contact and change in real-life situations.

 The Quantitative Linguistics stream focuses on how linguistic issues can be investigated with mathematics and computer science.
-We address how natural language can be processed by machines (speech recognition, speech synthesis, text mining, machine translation etc.) (LING2067 Natural Language Processing), and also how large databases, statistical models or computational simulations can offer fresh perspectives on fundamental linguistic questions (LING2068 Computational Approaches to Language, upcoming beginner and advanced courses in statistics and data science).
+We address how natural language can be processed by machines (speech recognition, speech synthesis, text mining, machine translation etc.) (LING2067 Natural Language Processing), and also how large databases, statistical models or computational simulations can offer fresh perspectives on fundamental linguistic questions (LING2068 Computational Approaches to Language; LING2071 Introductory Statistics for the Humanities; LING2072 Advanced Statistics for the Humanities).